RVerse-Tutorials/Journal_Article/Table-App-Data-Editted.md

 Description
 </h3>
 <p>
-Three upwelling indices are in the ‘upw’ data object: a SST nearshore offshore differential, a wind-based index and the Bakun indices.
-The upwelling indices and SST data were downloaded from the NOAA ERDDAP server using R Mendels <code>rerddapXtracto</code> R package which uses the ropensci <code>rerddap</code> R package.
+Three upwelling indices were used: a SST nearshore offshore differential (degree Celcius), a wind-based index (m s$^{-1}$) and the Bakun mass transport indices (kg m$^{-1}$ s$^{-1}$).
+The upwelling indices and SST data were downloaded from the NOAA ERDDAP server using R Mendelssohn's **rerddapXtracto** R package which uses the ropensci **rerddap** R package.
+See the SST data description for package references.
 </p>
 <h3>
 Details
 </h3>
 <p>
-The Wind-based monthly upwelling indices were downloaded from the NOAA ERDDAP server.
+The Wind-based monthly upwelling indices (m s$^{-1}$) were downloaded from the NOAA ERDDAP server.
 The first is 1999-2009 on a 0.125 degree grid.
-The second is 2009 to present on a 0.25 degree grid. and the second is See
+The second is 2009 to present on a 0.25 degree grid.
+Download urls with information:
 <a href="https://coastwatch.pfeg.noaa.gov/erddap/info/erdQSstressmday/index.html">https://coastwatch.pfeg.noaa.gov/erddap/info/erdQSstressmday/index.html</a>
 and
 <a href="https://coastwatch.pfeg.noaa.gov/erddap/info/erdQAstressmday/index.html">https://coastwatch.pfeg.noaa.gov/erddap/info/erdQAstressmday/index.html</a>.
 </p>
 <p>
-The SST differential upwelling indices were downloaded from the NOAA ERDDAP server.
+The SST differential upwelling indices (degree Celcius) were computed from SST data downloaded from the NOAA ERDDAP server.
 The first is 1981-2012 on a 0.0417 degree grid.
 The second is 2003-2016 on a 0.1 degree grid.
 Both are AVHRR so accurate for close to the coast. </br>
 <a href="https://coastwatch.pfeg.noaa.gov/erddap/info/erdPH2sstamday/index.html">https://coastwatch.pfeg.noaa.gov/erddap/info/erdPH2sstamday/index.html</a>
 and </br>
 <a href="https://coastwatch.pfeg.noaa.gov/erddap/info/erdAGsstamday/index.html">https://coastwatch.pfeg.noaa.gov/erddap/info/erdAGsstamday/index.html</a>.
-The UPW index is the difference between the coast box (1 to 5) and a box 3 degrees offshore at the same latitude.
+The SST-based UPW index is the difference between the coast box (1 to 5) and a box 3 degrees longitude offshore at the same latitude.
 </p>
 <p>
-The Bakun index (The Bakun 1973) is calculated based upon Ekman’s theory of mass transport due to wind stress.
-The index is computed from the ektrx and ektry, which are the x- and y- components of Ekman Transport obtained from the ERDDAP link below, and coast\_angle is 158 degrees for the India west coast near Kochi.
+The Bakun index (Bakun 1973) is calculated based upon Ekman’s theory of mass transport due to wind stress.
+The index is computed from the ektrx and ektry, which are the x- and y- components of Ekman Transport (kg m$^-1$ s$^-1$) obtained from the ERDDAP link below, and coast_angle is 158 degrees for the India west coast near Kochi (74.5E 11.5N).
+The ekrtrx and ektry data were downloaded for (74.5E 11.5N) from

 <a href="https://coastwatch.pfeg.noaa.gov/erddap/info/erdlasFnWPr/index.html">https://coastwatch.pfeg.noaa.gov/erddap/info/erdlasFnWPr/index.html</a>.

-The function to compute the Bakun index is at
+The function to compute the Bakun index is from
 <a href="https://oceanview.pfeg.noaa.gov/products/upwelling/bakun">https://oceanview.pfeg.noaa.gov/products/upwelling/bakun</a>.
 </p>
 <pre>